Henry Stacy Marks Biography | Oil Paintings

 9-13-1829 London, ENG - 1-9-1898 London, ENGBack to Artist IndexView Artists Paintings

 Henry Stacy Marks became a member of the St John's Wood Clique in 1862.
-As his career progressed, he became increasingly interested in painting birds.
-Possibly his most famous painting is A Select Committee (1891) which is now in the Walker Art Gallery.
+As his career progressed, he became increasingly interested in painting birds, mostly parrots, and penguins.
+His most famous painting is A Select Committee which is now in the Walker Art Gallery.
 He was elected as a member of the Royal Academy following his painting Convocation, which was exhibited in 1878.

 Art Movement: Pre-Raphaelites